 Pelzer is a tiny town located in the state of South Carolina.
-With a population of 91 people and two constituent neighborhoods, Pelzer is the 268th largest community in South Carolina.
-Pelzer has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,401 people and two constituent neighborhoods, Pelzer is the 268th largest community in South Carolina.

 Pelzer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Pelzer in 2010 was $16,243, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $64,972 for a family of four.
-Pelzer also has one of the higher rates of people living in poverty in the nation, with 52.27% of its population below the federal poverty line.
+The per capita income in Pelzer in 2018 was $19,513, which is lower middle income relative to South Carolina, and low income relative to the rest of the US.
+This equates to an annual income of $78,052 for a family of four.

-Pelzer is a very ethnically-diverse town.
 The people who call Pelzer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pelzer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pelzer include English, Scottish, Scots-Irish, and Italian.
+Important ancestries of people in Pelzer include German, Irish, English, Scottish, and Scots-Irish.

 The most common language spoken in Pelzer is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Greek.